 - The article Antibacterial mushrooms highlights research regarding the antibacterial and antioxidant activities of native New Zealand mushrooms.

-- In Bioluminescence and superbugs, Dr Siouxie Wiles explains how she uses bioluminescent bacteria as a tool for assessing how well antibiotics and vaccines work against superbugs.
+- In Bioluminescence and superbugs, Dr Siouxsie Wiles explains how she uses bioluminescent bacteria as a tool for assessing how well antibiotics and vaccines work against superbugs.

 - How honey heals wounds and From bees to bandages explain the antibacterial properties of honey.